zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ![ddstexwad.png](/user-pictures/fbs/ddstexwad.png)

 ## 2. Find your textures and convert them using LtMAO
 If you find any 2x,4x files, delete them.
 After converting the files to tex, you can delete every dds file.
 If you get an error "Unsupported dds format", then convert dds to png, then png to dds and then dds to tex.
 U need to delete the png files just like the dds ones.
+If theres a particle folder, do it to every dds file there too
 ![ddstexdel.png](/user-pictures/fbs/ddstexdel.png)

 ## 3. Repack your wad, then restart cslol.